zodac-personal/home_theatre/README.md

 - Dozzle
 - Ollama

-## No Internal Auth, Authentik Only
+## No Internal Auth

+The following services don't have any authentication of their own (or it is disabled), so Authentik is the only authentication:

 - File Browser
 - NetAlertX